archeranimesh/HeadFirstPython/README.md

 ### Conclusion ###

-Summing it up, we can safely say that VS Code is that code editor for python and other languages which is highly extensible and yet very beginner friendly.
+Summing it up, we can safely say that the VS Code is that code editor for python and other languages which is highly extensible and yet very beginner friendly.
 It does not overwhelm a beginner with varied configuration.
 To enable Python in VS Code we just have to do these steps.

 * Install Python Extension in VS Code.
 * Enable Virtual environment for segregation of project dependencies.